How To Stop a Cat From Scratching the Furniture

 Cat condo

-The most popular scratchers are those with carpet-like texture, but keep in mind that some that are cheaply-made can damage easily and can be harmful to your cat’s claws.
+The most popular scratchers are those with a carpet-like texture but keep in mind that some cheaply-made options may damage easily and could be harmful to your cat’s claws.
 Choose carefully based on other customer’s reviews.

-When you select a scratcher, try choosing one in a different color for your carpet and furniture.
+When you select a scratcher, try choosing one that has a different color from your carpet and furniture.
 This will give your cat a clear differentiation between the scratcher and your furniture.

 You can also look for a nice cat tree, these usually have a place for your cat to chill and all of them include scratcher posts.
 Once your cat gets used to it, they will most likely stop scratching the furniture.